-The SCR decreased by 9% during the reporting period mainly driven by the reduction of the market risk (-37% compared to year-end 2022) partly compensated by lower diversification effect.
+The SCR increased by 1.3% during the reporting period mainly driven a higher non-life underwriting risk due to higher exposure to non-life catastrophic risk stemming from the change of the reinsurance structure and a lower diversification effect.
+These changes are partially offset by the reduction of the market risk (-40.6% compared to year-end 2023).